 Benton County Tax Revenue

 The Horse Heaven Wind Farm represents significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.
-The property tax revenue over the life of the project for an 1150 MW facility is substantial, and under current allocations, the largest proportion of those funds would support local schools.
+According to an extensive economic impact analysis recently conducted by TetraTech, the project would generate almost $20 million in property tax revenues during the first full year of operation.
+Over the 35-year operating life of the project, the clean energy facility will pay around $260 million in total property tax.
+These fees will be paid to Benton County, and under current allocations, the largest proportion of those funds would support local schools.
+Read the full report.

 Construction & Permanent Job Growth

 Constructing wind farms requires the efforts of many skilled construction workers, from building local access roads and foundations to support the turbines, to crane operators that erect the turbines and electricians who connect the facility to the power grid.
 Once the facility is operational, wind turbine service technicians inspect turbines and provide regular maintenance.
-The Horse Heaven Wind Farm will result in approximately 1016 temporary construction jobs (direct, indirect, and induced) and 45 permanent positions (direct, indirect, and induced) once the facility begins operation.
+The Horse Heaven Wind Farm will result in approximately 930 temporary construction jobs (direct, indirect, and induced) and 56 long-term family-wage permanent positions (direct, indirect, and induced) once the facility begins operation.

 Wind is a renewable energy source, and wind power has some of the lowest environmental impacts of any source of electricity generation.
 Unlike conventional sources, wind power has no carbon emissions, uses no water, and doesn't create smog that triggers asthma attacks.
 Wind farms also leave the overwhelming majority of land they’re built on undisturbed.